Bioconductor/bioconductor.org/content/developers/package-submission.md

   files with invalid names (e.g., differing only in case), or code that cannot be distributed under the license specified by the author.
 * Packages must not already be available on CRAN.
+* Packages should have a descriptive name that is not already in use.
+  See if it is by running <code>biocLite("myPackageName")</code>.
+You cannot have a package name that is case-insensitively equal to an existing package name in CRAN or Bioconductor.

 Packages should also conform to the following: